 This partnership’s main goal since 2015 has been to release churches among the Worodougou people, and to continue to advance toward the north of the country until we are prepared to move into the northern neighboring countries.

-The Cote D’Ivoire partnership is brand new, and currently only has one church involved, although several churches have expressed great interest.
-A research team was sent to Cote D’Ivoire in April, 2015, by the Maryville Vineyard Church in Tennessee.
-A follow-up trip was taken in September, 2015, and twice a year thereafter and have included members from the Gilbert, AZ Vineyard, the Champaign-Urbana Vineyard, and the Cobb (GA) Vineyard.
+The Cote d’Ivoire Partnership is brand new and currently only has one US church involved, although several churches have expressed great interest.
+A research team was sent to Cote d’Ivoire in April 2015, by the Maryville Vineyard Church in Tennessee.
+Follow-up trips were taken in September, 2015, and twice a year thereafter and have included members from the Gilbert, AZ Vineyard, the Champaign-Urbana Vineyard, and the Cobb (GA) Vineyard.
 The most concentrated focus is among the Worodougou people in the north of Cote d’Ivoire and in 2018 will expand to both the largest city of Abidjan as well as to the Touba people in northwest Cote d’Ivoire.

 Abidjan is the largest city and economic capital of Cote d’Ivoire with a large port and an international airport served by many direct flights from Europe.
 As a city with a thriving economy, it also draws many immigrants from other African countries making it an ideal location for a church network that supports the expansion of ministry opportunities deeper into Cote d’Ivoire as well as directly, through these immigrants, into many nearby countries.

 There are about 224,000 Worodougous living in 213 villages and towns.
 Many are subsistence farmers in the small villages, raising rice, corn, yams, cashews and cotton.
 They are also involved in commercial enterprises or small businesses.